-Water consumption varies from one individual and family to another due to the different consumption patterns.
-A simple estimate should be made of your consumption habits.
-Typically a shower consumes within 1.5 to 3 gallons per minute, and washing dishes takes around the same amount.
+Water consumption varies from one individual and family to another due to the different consumption patterns—a simple estimate of your consumption habits.
+Typically a shower consumes 1.5 to 3 gallons per minute, and washing dishes takes around the same amount.

 The toilet and a bathtub use 3- 4.5 gallons of water per minute.
-Having a considerable accurate estimate helps in determining the size and model of potential tankless water heaters.
+A considerable accurate estimate helps determine the size and model of potential tankless water heaters.

 Water Flow Rate (WFR)

-The Water Flow Rate (WFR) measures the quantity of hot water that passes through a heater; basically, the amount of hot water it releases per minute.
-This is usually in gallons per minute (GPM).
+The Water Flow Rate (WFR) measures the quantity of hot water that passes through a heater; basically, the amount of hot water it releases per minute, usually in gallons (GPM).
 People typically prefer to use the heater when they have to shower, and the best RV tankless water heater should be able to facilitate a typical family.
 It can supply between 2 to 2.5 gallons of hot water per minute.

 Heating Capacity (BTU)

 The heat capacity that a tankless heater provides is called the British Thermal Unit (British Thermal Unit).
-Heating cold groundwater can prove quite challenging, as groundwater temperatures fluctuate, and they also vary depending on the location.
-A lot of units have somewhere between 30,000 and 50,000 BTU.
-This is just a bit smaller than what you would get at your home.
+Heating cold groundwater can prove quite challenging, as groundwater temperatures fluctuate and vary depending on the location.
+Many units have somewhere between 30,000 and 50,000 BTU being smaller than what you would get at your home.

 The higher the rating, the higher the efficiency unit.
 You can take this to mean that the unit can heat the water quicker.
 Overall, try to opt for a heater with a higher BTU to gain more for your money.

-Space is usually scarce in a trailer, RV, or camper, and one would ideally prefer objects that take up less space.
-Hence opting for a tankless water heater that takes up less space is the sensible way to go.
+Space is usually scarce in a trailer, RV, or camper, and one would prefer objects that take up less space.
+Hence, opting for a tankless water heater with less space is a plus.
 It is prudent to know the heater’s actual size before buying it to make sure it can fit properly in your RV.
-It will also help if the heater is lightweight so you can maneuver it without difficulty.
+It will also help if the heater is lightweight so that you can maneuver it without difficulty.

 Failsafe and protection features

 A tankless water heater for RVs and trailers should be equipped with some protection and safety features to ensure that it works properly without any issues.
-Safety features can be of numerous types, such as a design that prevents voltage shortages or fluctuations.
+Safety features can be numerous, such as a design that prevents voltage shortages or fluctuations.

-It should also prevent electronic ignition triggering from excess heat.
-Ideally, it should have a feature which protects it from rough weather and rough terrain; after all, one never knows what one may encounter when traveling.
+It should also prevent electronic ignition from triggering excess heat.
+Ideally, it should have a feature that protects it from rough weather and rough terrain; after all, one never knows what one may encounter when traveling.

 Pros and Cons of RV Tankless Water Heaters